Langston Hughes: Literary archives

 The Beinecke Rare Book & Manuscript Library at Yale University holds the Langston Hughes papers (1862–1980) and the Langston Hughes collection (1924–1969) containing letters, manuscripts, personal items, photographs, clippings, artworks, and objects that document the life of Hughes.
-The Langston Hughes Memorial Library on the campus of Lincoln University, as well as at the James Weldon Johnson Collection at Yale also hold archives of Hughes's work.
+The Langston Hughes Memorial Library on the campus of Lincoln University, and at the James Weldon Johnson Collection at Yale also hold archives of Hughes's work.
 The Moorland–Spingarn Research Center at Howard University includes materials acquired from his travels and contacts through the work of Dorothy B. Porter.